UnravelSports/unravelsports.github.io/_posts/1988-07-12-player-id-matching-system.md

 #### Nicknames
 The second issue worth discussing is how every data provider uses their own judgement for using nicknames, full names or a combination of both.
 (It's highly adviced to add both nickname and full name to the matching system when both are provided).

-In my initial implementation this issue was resolved by using a Python package called `gsearch` which let me search Google via Python with a query like `f"{player_name} (footballer) wiki (date_of_birth)"`.
+In my initial implementation this issue was resolved by using a Python package called `gsearch` which allowed Google searches via Python.
+This would have allowed search queries like `f"{player_name} (footballer) wiki (date_of_birth)"`.
 This google search would almost always - 99% of the time, even for obscure players - give us the Wikipedia article for the player.
 Using the Wikidata Q-code of the article - which we could obtain with a simple web request -  could then match up search queries like "Ronaldo de Assis Moreira (footballer) wiki 03-21-1980" and "Ronaldinho (footballer) wiki 03-21-1980", because they both link to the same Wikidata page with Q-code [Q39444](https://www.wikidata.org/wiki/Q39444).
 Eventhough this seems quite cumbersome - and it probably was - while trying to replicate this for this blog I found that the `gsearch` package doesn't quite work anymore.
 To get similar results you'd need to get a paid Google Search API Key.

-As an aside, you can find the Wikidata page for any Wikipedia article in the left menu on Wikipedia under "Tools".
+_As an aside, you can find the Wikidata page for any Wikipedia article in the left menu on Wikipedia under "Tools"._

 Luckily, I think there is an easier and faster way now that either wasn't available, or I probably just didn't find it back then, using a combination of `search` and `page` from the [Wikipedia Python package](https://pypi.org/project/wikipedia/).
 This combination will give us a Wikipedia page's `pageid` that we can use to identify identical players that came about from different search terms.